-A street network forms blocks that set up logical sites for private development, provides routes for multiple modes of transportation, and provides non-motorized alternatives to those under the driving age, to those who do not have an automobile. as well as for senior citizens.
-Streets should be designed to be walkable first, while also serving cars and emergency vehicles.
-Slow traffic speeds, coupled with features such as narrow curbto-curb cross sections, street trees, on-street parking, buildings close to the street edge, and tight turning radii at the street corners, all work together to create highly walkable environments.
+A street network forms blocks that set up logical sites for private development, provides routes for multiple modes of transportation, and provides non-motorized alternatives to those under the driving age, to those who do not have an automobile, and to senior citizens.

+Streets in centers are generally designed to be walkable first, while also serving cars and emergency vehicles.
+Slow traffic speeds, coupled with features such as narrow curb-to-curb cross sections, street trees, on-street parking, buildings close to the street edge, and tight turning radii at the street corners, all work together to create highly walkable environments.
 An interconnected web of streets then allows for numerous driving patterns and the orderly management of traffic.

-5. Special Sites are reserved for Civic Purposes.
+Special Sites are reserved for Civic Purposes.

 In complete neighborhoods, some of the best real estate is set aside for community purposes.
-These locations are made significant by the geometry of the town plan.
-Unique settings such as terminated vistas or locations with greater activity should be reserved for landmark buildings that will act as anchors for community pride.
-Similarly, special sites should be set aside for parks, greens, squares, plazas, and playgrounds (each of which has its own distinct character).
-Each neighborhood should have at least one special gathering place at its center, such as a village green.
+Unique settings such as terminated vistas or locations with greater activity can be reserved for landmark buildings that will act as anchors for community pride.
+Similarly, special sites are often set aside for parks, greens, squares, plazas, and playgrounds (each of which has its own distinct character).
+It is recommended that each neighborhood within a center have at least one special gathering place at its core, such as a village green.

 Applicable Guidelines Design Guidelines

 Complete Streets Page 3.4

-Identifiable Centers Page 3.50

-Connectivity Page 3.18
+Connectivity Page 3.16

-Building Orientation Page 3.20
+Building Orientation Page 3.18

-Scale of Public Space Page 3.48
+Mix of Building Types Page 3.20

-Primacy of Open Spaces Page 3.28
+Primacy of Open Spaces Page 3.26

-Mix of Building Types Page 3.22
+Scale of Public Space Page 3.44

+Identifiable Centers Page 3.46